FimGroup/fim/Readme.md

 * git tag version: vx.y.z-type
 * -type enums:
     * -dev
-    * -alphaN where N is a number from 0 to Int.Max
+    * -alphaN where N is a number from 0 to Int.Max, prefer no more than 10 or to following the number format below
-    * -betaN where N is a number from 0 to Int.Max
+    * -betaN where N is a number from 0 to Int.Max, prefer no more than 10 or to following the number format below
-    * -rcN where N is a number from 0 to Int.Max
+    * -rcN where N is a number from 0 to Int.Max, prefer no more than 10 or to following the number format below
 * number format of x/y/z
     * 1st number - length of the following numbers - e.g. 1-1x, 2-2xx, 3-3xxx
-    * single number should not be used unless there will not any version number smaller than it
+    * single number should not be used unless there will not be any version number smaller than it
         * e.g. if 0.0.1 and 0.0.2 are used, the next number should start from 0.0.3 or 0.0.3xxx
     * this aims to support literal sort other than semantic versioning